Tarquinen/frank-the-chatter/ARCHITECTURE.md

 ### 2. Message Management Logic

 **Database-First Approach**
-- All messages written directly to SQLite as received
+- All messages written directly to SQLite as received (including bot's own responses)
 - Query database for recent messages when bot is mentioned
 - Automatic cleanup of old messages (keep last 1000 per channel)
 - Index on channel_id and timestamp for fast queries
+- Bot's own messages are included in conversation history for context

 **Message Retrieval for AI**
 ```python